On Young Turks and Yes Men: Optimal Contracting for Advice

 42 Pages Posted: 29 Aug 2018 Last revised: 17 Jun 2021

 We study optimal contracting for advice by an agent about how much a principal should invest in a project.
 The agent has to be provided with incentives both to conduct research and to honestly report her findings.
-To motivate research, the agent's compensation must include a contingent component that depends on whether her reported findings are ultimately consistent with the outcome of the sponsor's project.
-This endogenously creates incentives for the advisor to misrepresent the significance of her findings.
+To motivate research, the agent's compensation must include a contingent component linking her recommendation to the ultimate outcome of the project.
+This endogenously creates incentives for the agent to misrepresent the magnitude -- though not the direction -- of her findings.
 For high-cost (low-cost) projects she wishes to overstate (understate) the magnitude of her research findings.
-To restore incentives for honest reporting, the advisor must receive an additional payment that offsets her incentive to equivocate.
-For high-cost projects the sponsor optimally mitigates expected agency rents by committing to ignore reports of highly significant findings, while for low-cost projects he ignores reports of mild significance.
-This continues to hold even in a setting where the sponsor has limited commitment power.
+To restore incentives for honest reporting, the agent must receive an additional payment that depends only on her report.
+For high-cost projects the principal optimally mitigates the concomitant agency rents by committing to ignore extreme (Young-Turk) recommendations, while for low-cost projects he ignores mild (Yes-Man) ones.
+These findings are shown to be robust to several natural extensions of the model.

-Keywords: information acquisition, p-hacking, reporting bias, scoring rule
+Keywords: information, p-hacking, reporting bias, scoring rule, research

 JEL Classification: C73, D81, D82, D86, L14